Our top seven tips to improve Wi-Fi signal at home...

 Here are a few simple tips to get the best speed and reliability from your Wi-Fi network.

-Call your cable or DSL provider for information
+Call your Internet provider

 Keep firmware up to date and optimise router settings

 It’s also important to make tweaks to the settings on the router for the maximum output of signal.
-For example if you are getting large amounts of interference on the line you may want to switch the channel which you are using to prevent this.
-It is a good idea to first consult the user manual or router manufacturer's website for new updated firmware and how to tweak settings to get max performance.
+For example, if you are getting large amounts of interference on the line you may want to switch the channel which you are using to prevent this (see changing the channel below).
+It is a good idea to first consult the user manual or router manufacturer's website for new updated firmware and how to tweak settings to get maximum performance.

 Reposition the router

-Add a Wi-Fi booster Antenna
+Add a Wi-Fi booster

 Add Powerline Wireless Network Extenders

-If you do large amounts of video or other media streaming but the quality seems a little poor, Powerline wireless network extenders may be a great help.
+If you do large amounts of video or other media streaming but the quality seems a little poor, powerline wireless network extenders may be a great help.
 These devices extend the range of your current Wi-Fi network via a remote interface.
 Connecting one device directly to your router and the other device in the room where you will use the device.
-From there, you can connect the device, for instance an Xbox 360 or an iPad, to the Powerline Wireless Network Extender via Ethernet.
+From there, you can connect the device, for instance, an Xbox 360 or an iPad, to the powerline wireless network extender via ethernet.